Program Description Feed the Future Rwanda Hinga Weze

-The objective of this activity is to sustainably increase smallholder farmer incomes, improve the nutritional status of Rwandan women and children, and increase the resilience of the agriculture and food system to the changing climate.
+The primary objective of the Feed the Future Rwanda Hinga Weze activity is to sustainably increase smallholder farmers’ income, improve nutritional status of Rwandan women and children, and increase the resilience of the agriculture and food systems to the changing climate.

-- Women and Rwandan Nationals are strongly encouraged to apply.
+Women and Rwandan Nationals are encouraged to apply.